jorik041/Emerald-AI-wiki/Emerald-AI-API.md

 # Animation API
 ### PlayEmoteAnimation
 Plays an emote animation according to the Animation Clip parameter.
 Note: This function will only work if an AI is not in active combat mode.
+Up to 10 emote animations are supported.
 ```c#
 EventsManager.PlayEmoteAnimation(int EmoteAnimationID)
 ```